michelemangiacotti/react-native-web-view/README.md

 # react-native-web-view

-An example of web view app of a generic site
+A web view app of a generic site made with react native expo sdk 37